 The Better Hearing Institute published a different study that found that families lost on average $12,000 in income2 per year due to untreated hearing loss.

-At HearingLife we understand that the initial cost of hearing aids, especially higher-tiered models, can be steep, but hearing well is a valuable asset that impacts your life in ways that can't necessarily be measured in dollars and cents.
+At HearingLife we understand that the initial hearing aid costs, especially higher-tiered models, can be steep, but hearing well is a valuable asset that impacts your life in ways that can't necessarily be measured in dollars and cents.
 Consider what it means to hearing well in these situations:

 When speaking with doctors and healthcare providers.